5.2.9 Collection from third parties

 A notice is valid even if, at the time it is issued, no funds are held by the third party.

 Example: The Registrar may be aware that a payment is expected to be deposited into a particular bank account.
 A notice issued to the bank should specify a date by which the payment must be made (usually within 7 days of the money becoming due to the debtor or held for the debtor).
 The notice is valid until this day, even though the bank cannot comply with the notice when it is issued because the account is empty.
 The bank is under an obligation to monitor that account until the date for payment arrives; any deposits to the account before that date are subject to the payment order in the notice, up to a maximum notified deduction total stated in the notice.

-If the Registrar wants to extend the date by which payment is to be made, the old notice should be withdrawn in writing and a new notice issued showing the new date, and an update of the amount payable if necessary.
+If the Registrar wants to extend the date by which payment is to be made under a section 72A notice, the previous notice should be withdrawn in writing and a new notice issued showing the new date, and an update of the amount payable if necessary.

-A section 72A notice for wages or contract payments must not require deductions to the extent that they prevent the relevant debtor from meeting reasonable living expenses (Edelsten v Wilcox 88 ATC 4484).
-The Registrar must consider the whole of the debtor's financial position.
-The debtor must be allowed ordinary living expenses unless there are extraordinary circumstances.
+A section 72A notice for wages or contract payments must not require deductions to the extent that they prevent the relevant debtor from meeting reasonable living expenses (Edelsten v Wilcox (1988) ATC 4484).
+The Registrar must consider the whole of the debtor's financial position and make an allowance for the debtor's ordinary living expenses, unless there are extraordinary circumstances.

 The Registrar must give a copy of a section 72A notice to the relevant debtor (CSRC Act section 72A(5)).
 The Registrar will do this by posting a copy of the notice to the relevant debtor at their last known address (CSRC Act section 72A(6)).

 The Registrar must serve the notice on the third party.
 The requirements for service are discussed in 6.7.